AScozzari/W3suitever1/replit.md

 # Overview
 W3 Suite is a multi-tenant enterprise platform designed to centralize and optimize business operations across various modules, including CRM, POS, WMS, Analytics, HR, CMS, and Bidding.
 Its core purpose is to enhance operational efficiency, market responsiveness, and strategic decision-making through an integrated solution.
 The platform leverages advanced AI for workflow automation, intelligent routing, and an AI Voice Agent System, providing a comprehensive business management experience.
+The business vision is to provide a comprehensive, AI-powered solution for modern enterprises, aiming for significant market potential by optimizing core business processes and enabling strategic growth.

 # User Preferences
 - Preferred communication style: Simple, everyday language